-Subsection 357.45(a) is revised to implement a change to TWC §16.053(a-1) made by SB 1511.
+Subsection 357.45(a) is amended to implement a change to TWC §16.053(a-1) made by SB 1511.
 The change requires that the state water plan assess impediments to implementation of board-prioritized projects.
-The proposed revision to the subsection addresses information to be collected by the planning groups to support the state water plan assessment of impediments to implementation.
+The adopted rule addresses information to be collected by the planning groups to support the state water plan assessment of impediments to implementation.